 175. The Central Council of the Institute has approved guidelines for charging professional fees (suggested minimum fees).
-Being guidelines, though these are recommendatory in nature, still it is suggested that all professional members should follow it.
-However, at no cost, commercial considerations should override the quality perspectives of an assignment.
+Being guidelines, these are recommendatory in nature.
+However, a fee structure much lower compared to these guidelines may be indicative of questionable quality of the audit and other professional assignments.